 After speaking at NSW Sphere the other week I checked the tweets made during my talk and found that a key point of disagreement was my suggestion that public forums should be anonymous.

 On Bang the Table all our users have the option to be anonymous.
 At the outset there was some debate about this.
 There seemed to us to be a lot of merit in the argument that an individual should be willing to own their opinion rather than hiding behind an anonymous label.
-However, with time and experience (we have now run over 100 public forums) we have come to believe that anonymity in a public forum is important for a number of reasons:
+However, with time and experience (we have now run over 100 public forums) we have come to believe that anonymity in a online forum is important for a number of reasons:

 - Anonymity removes a major barrier to entry for most people.
 How do we know this?
 Because the proof is in the pudding… over 95% of our forum users choose a username that protects their anonymity.